Related terms: connective tissue disorder, genetic defect, congenital heart disease

-- A physical examination and a history that includes information about your family history of diseases.
+- A physical examination and a family history.

-- Using a stethoscope, the doctor will listen to your heart.
-This is called auscultation, which means the study of heart sounds.
-Doctors are able to hear any abnormal heart sounds through the stethoscope.
+- Using a stethoscope, the doctor will listen to your hear to detect any abnormal heart sounds.

 - Echocardiography can be used to see valve function, heart wall motion, and overall heart size.

-- Computed tomography (CT or CAT scan) is an x-ray technique that uses a computer to create cross-sectional images of the body, in this case the aorta.
+- Computed tomography (CT or CAT scan) reveals cross-sectional images of the body, in particular the aorta.

-- Magnetic resonance imaging (MRI) is a scan that lets doctors see inside your body without having to perform surgery.
-The test gives doctors a detailed picture of the heart and the aorta.
+- Magnetic resonance imaging (MRI) gives doctors a detailed picture of the heart and the aorta.

 How is Marfan syndrome treated?

-If you have Marfan syndrome, you should talk to your doctor about taking antibiotic medicine before dental procedures or general surgery.
-The medicine will prevent any bacteria that might enter the bloodstream during the procedure from causing an infection in the heart valves.
+If you have Marfan syndrome, talk to your doctor about taking antibiotic medicine before dental procedures or general surgery to prevent bacteria from entering the bloodstream and causing an infection in the heart valves.

-Patients may also need to avoid strenuous exercise or playing any contact sports.
+Patients may also need to avoid strenuous exercise or contact sports.
 Women should talk to their doctor and a genetic counselor before becoming pregnant.

-Many patients with Marfan syndrome live late into their 60s and beyond.
-It is important for patients to learn how to manage their condition and to see their doctor regularly.
+Many patients with Marfan syndrome live late into their 60s and beyond by learning to manage their condition and seeing a doctor regularly.